MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 	FromTemplate      : True
 	FromTemplate      : True

-Note that if you didn't run the Set-RMSServerAuthentication command, you will be authenticated to the Azure Rights Management service by using your own user account.
-If you are on a domain-joined computer, your current credentials will always be used automatically.
-If you are on a workgroup computer, you will be prompted to sign in to Azure and these credentials are then cached for subsequent commands.
+Note that if you didn't run the Set-RMSServerAuthentication command, you are authenticated to the Azure Rights Management service by using your own user account.
+If you are on a domain-joined computer, your current credentials are always used automatically.
+If you are on a workgroup computer, you are prompted to sign in to Azure, and these credentials are then cached for subsequent commands.
 In this scenario, if you later need to sign in as a different user, use the `Clear-RMSAuthentication` cmdlet.

 Now you know the template ID, you can use it with the `Protect-RMSFile` cmdlet to protect a single file or all files in a folder.
 For example, if you want to protect a single file only and overwrite the original, by using the "Contoso, Ltd - Confidential" template: